iamalion/Bakery.Solution/README.md

 ## **Description**

-This is the project for week 7 at Epicodus to demonstrate profienciency with TDD in C#
+This is the project for week 7 at Epicodus to demonstrate profienciency with TDD in C#.
+It is a console app that allows a user to "order" a number of loaves of bread and a number of pastries, then the console will return the total for the order.

 ## Complete Setup